Last updated September 24th, 2018.

 Despite these factors, prices here are lower than in other core locations.
 Occupancy rates in Ratchathewi are some of the city’s highest too.

 The feel of Ratchathewi is a lot more local and you won’t find as many expats as you would in Sukhumvit or Silom.
 Yet the area is near government offices like the United Nations and is just a stone’s throw from elsewhere in central Bangkok.

 Victory Monument and the nearby Soi Rangnam in particular is Ratchathewi’s most desirable residential area.
 The King Power Complex, Bangkok’s largest duty free mall, is on the street along with lots of restaurants and stores.

 Some foreigners, retirees and second home owners in particular, choose to live on Bangkok’s Chao Phraya River.
-Scenic views can be had from some condo units along the riverside with boats passing through all day and night.
+Scenic views can be enjoyed from luxury condo units along the riverside.

 Generally, the west side of the Chao Phraya has lower prices.
 That’s because of easier access to Bangkok’s central business district (CBD) from the east side.

 Residents on the river’s west side also must either drive across a crowded bridge or take a boat in order to get to Bangkok’s city center.

 Bangkok’s river has malls, hotel branded residences, and some of the city’s soon-to-be tallest buildings being built on it right now.
 However, occupancy rates along the riverside are already low even without them.

 In the meantime, both the public and private sector are rejuvenating the area with countless developments of all types.
 Time will tell whether they can bring the river back to life.

 Chiang Mai is Thailand’s second largest city, yet it’s significantly smaller than Bangkok with just around 2 million people.